Big Boobs Can Go Wire-Free

-Solution: Increase your cup size to have a better separation and better lift and support.
+Solution: Increase your cup size to have better separation, lift and support.
+Hello happy boobs.

-From memory, we were only given 2 boobs.
-If you have 3 or 4 then this is a big mistake.
-If you are blessed with 4 boobs, then you will need to go up a cup size (or 2).
+From memory, you’re only supposed to have two boobs.
+If you pop on your bra and suddenly have 4, then you will need to go up a cup size (or 2).

-Solution: make sure that your wires are sitting on the chest wall and there is not flesh underneath them — keep going up a cup size until this is achieved.
+Solution: Make sure that your wires are sitting on the chest wall and there is no flesh underneath them — keep going up a cup size until this is achieved.

-Solution: Understand your breasts size at the different times of the month and make sure you are supporting them correctly.
+Solution: Understand the size of your breasts at different times of the month and make sure you are supporting them correctly.

-Hot tip: A monthly breast check is always a good idea and while you are at it, why don’t you measure your breasts every 2 weeks to see the fluctuations.
+Hot tip: A monthly breast check is always a good idea, and while you’re at it, why don’t you measure your breasts every 2 weeks to see the fluctuations.

 Don’t be intimidated by your size, especially if it is further along in the alphabet.
-Here is a little bit of math for you to consider:
+Here is a little bit of math to put things into perspective:

 C cup = B cup + A cup